CheesyChocolate/ScholarDB/doc/scholarDB.md

 ---

-## Create 3 queries using ORDER BY clause.
+## Create 3 queries using ORDER BY clause. -- Behnam Lal Moghaddam

 ```sql
 -- Query 1: Select users ordered by registration date in ascending order